v-artur/Golden_Oreos/README.md

 - Vlaszov Artúr (XKMPWF)

 <b>Project</b>:
-Our main objective is to reconstruct the spectral features of speech from intracranial EEG data.
+Our main objective is to reconstruct the spectral features of speech from intracranial iEEG data.
 (BRAIN2SPEECH)<br>

 This project is heavily reliant on the research conducted by Maxime Verwoert et al. for which the article can be found <a href="https://www.nature.com/articles/s41597-022-01542-9" rel='nofollow'>here</a> and the dataset that we use can be obtained from <a href="https://osf.io/download/g6q5m/" rel='nofollow'>here</a> (after downloading it, unzip it).
-We are aiming to replace the linear regression model described in the research with recurrent and fully connected dense neural network models while we are also trying to implement a speaker-independent system.
+We are aiming to replace the linear regression model described in the paper with recurrent and fully connected dense neural network models while we are also trying to implement a speaker-independent system.

 The notebooks and scripts require Python >= 3.6 and the following packages: